 As for after practices or matches, this is the time players can work on flexibility via stretching.
 Stretching before activity, according to the research, has no impact on injury prevention.
 Using it to increase flexibility and mobility, though, helps both with prevention and improved performance.

 Here too you run into the issue of time and frequency.
-If you only practice once or twice a week, then stretching after you sessions isn’t enough.
+If you only practice once or twice a week, then stretching after your sessions isn’t enough.
 It needs to be more of an every day sort of thing for your athletes.
 That means they have to do it on their own.
 I wish you luck getting them to do that!

 Strength training, etc.

 There’s no doubt that athletes who are more physically capable are less likely to pick up injuries.
 Training and playing volleyball at a sufficiently high intensity is generally enough to build playing fitness through development of the appropriate energy systems.
-As such, adding “conditioning” to your practice isn’t necessary.
+As such, adding “conditioning” to your practice isn’t generally necessary.

-Developing functional strength and movement, however, can be quite beneficial.
+Developing functional strength and movement, of course, can be quite beneficial.
 How you do this, though, depends a lot on your athletes.
 For some, body-weight exercises are more than enough.
 For others, time in the weight room is the way to go.
 I would recommend speaking with someone in that profession in regards to your specific situation.

 Additional thoughts on injury prevention